How to spend 48 hours in Vienna!

 10. Seegrotte ’The Lake Cave”

 If are looking for something to do outside the Vienna city, then visiting one of the largest underground lakes in Europe would be fun as well as a less touristy option.
 Seegrotte is in Hinterbrühl, Lower Austria which is approximately 40 minutes (27 kilometers) drive from Vienna.
-This was once a gypsum mine and when the blasting operation inside the mine went haywire it resulted in mine getting filled up with 20 million liters of water.
+This was once a gypsum mine and when the blasting operation inside the mine went haywire it resulted in mine getting filled up with 20 million litres of water.
 Take the guided tour of the underground mine and get to know many of the historic events which took place here as well as a fun ride on the lake around the grotto which is 60 meters below the ground.

 Related Post: Tour of Seegrotte ‘the Lake Cave’

-A short drive from Vienna city (40 minutes) and you will arrive at Kahlenberg hill another lesser known location with scenic views.
+A short drive from Vienna city (40 minutes) and you will arrive at Kahlenberg hill another lesser-known location with scenic views.
 It is located on Vienna Woods and has a breathtaking view of the Vienna city on a beautiful sunny day.
-Kahlenberg is one of the popular day trip excursion among the locals and would make an excellent location to view the uninterrupted, panoramic view of Vienna.
+Kahlenberg is one of the popular day-trip excursion among the locals and would make an excellent location to view the uninterrupted, panoramic view of Vienna.

 One cannot visit Vienna and not hit one of the Kaffehaus/ coffee house.
 The Kaffehaus or coffee house in Vienna is considered to be an institution that contributed majorly in shaping Viennese Culture.
 If you are a coffee lover, then do try the “Einspänner” Viennese Coffee, which is a black coffee topped with whipped cream.
 As we are not really fond of black coffee we tried out the Weiner Melange, which was more or less like a cappuccino.
 Combine this hot beverage with the desserts we mentioned above and your trip is complete :).